tylertitsworth/5th-age-srd/Classes/Occultist.md

 #### Adventurer Feat

 Choose a fighter talent that can be used once per battle.
-You can use this talent once per day, but you must expend your focus to do so.
+You can use this talent once per full recovery, but you must expend your focus to do so.

 #### Champion Feat